 6) Developing strong emotional control is key to surviving in these types of relationships.

-However, changing your mindsets to the ones that I teach will lead you to better relationships.
+However, changing your mindsets to the ones that I teach will lead you to a better relationship.
 This is my philosophy after all.

-Am I saying that your BPD or Bipolar relationship will pull a 180 and be healthy forever?
+Am I saying that your BPD or Bipolar relationship will do a 180 and be healthy for the foreseeable future?
 Of course not.
 Anyone saying otherwise is lying to you.

-But, what I will say, is that attaining complete control over your mental and emotional state gives you the best shot at making the relationship better.
+However, I strongly believe that attaining complete control over your mental and emotional state gives you the best shot at making your relationship better.